The Kingdom of Paramithi

-The Kingdom of Paramithi is an Australian children's television series first screened on the Nine Network and Nick Jr. on 11 November 2008.
+The Kingdom of Paramithi is an Australian children's television series first screened on the Nine Network on 10 November 2008.
 The series is created by The Wiggles and Nickelodeon, with 30 half-hour episodes for pre-school children.

 The Kingdom of Paramithi is a fairy tale series with stories, songs and dance.
-Paramithi is a Greek word for fairytale.
+Paramithi is a Greek word for fairy tale.
 The series has been created by Anthony Field and Paul Field, written by Paul Field and Paul Paddick and developed with the experience of The Wiggles production team.

-The program is also broadcast on the ATV World channel of Hong Kong.
+The program later aired on Nick Jr. in December 2008 and ABC2 (via Wiggly Waffle) on May 2, 2011.
+The program also aired internationally on the ATV World channel in Hong Kong.